rikutakei/blog_source/content/post/vim/vim_post_part2.md

 ## Arrow keys on the home row

-So, if you shouldn't use the traditional arrow keys down the bottom left hand corner of the keyboard, what should you use instead?
+So, if you shouldn't use the traditional arrow keys down the bottom right hand corner of the keyboard, what should you use instead?

 Well, you should use the `h`, `j`, `k`, and `l` keys, which corresponds to the right, down, up, and left arrow keys, respectively.